 …And Why Laser Trigger Is Still the Best

 The laser, on the other hand, is virtually infallible.
-When it detects a car, it immediately sends a signal to the camera to snap the picture and start the ANPR process.
+When it detects a car, it immediately sends a signal to the camera to snap the picture and start the number plate recognition process.
 The technology is as simple as it gets.
 Let’s take spot laser, the most commonly used triggering method, as an example.
 All you need is a transmitter to emit the laser beam and a receiver to catch it as it bounces back from the ground at the speed of light.
 With these, you have enough data at your disposal to calculate the time and distance the laser beam needs to reach the road’s surface.
 If the beam returns to the laser sensors faster than the preset time, it means that something is obstructing it.
 As a direct consequence, the camera takes the necessary action.

 Distance calculation also comes in handy during the setup of number plate reading cameras, especially overhead models intended for gantries.
 With laser technology, installers can determine if the camera looks in the correct direction or needs further tilting to focus on the traffic below.
 Simply put, if installers set the camera up correctly, it will never miss anything.